 What happens after submission?

 You will get an automated email telling you about the submission immediately.
-At that point, someone will manually download and review your code.
+It will be queued, and as soon as we get to it, we will manually download and review your code.
 If we find no issues with the security, documentation, or presentation, your plugin will be approved.
 If we determine there are issues, you will receive a second email with details explaining what needs to be fixed.

 When you submit a plugin, you get an automated email telling you what the slug will be.
-This is populated based on the value of Plugin Name in your main plugin file (the one with the plugin headers).
-If you set yours as Plugin Name: Boaty McBoatface then your URL will be wordpress.org/plugins/boaty-mcboatface and your slug will be boaty-mcboatface for example.
-If there is an existing plugin with your name, then you’ll get a warning on submission.
+This is populated based on the value of your Plugin Name in your main plugin file (the one with the plugin headers).

 Once your plugin is approved, this name cannot be renamed.
 Please chose wisely.